KobeLemon/learn-python-kl/notes/datatypes-variables.md

   - Variable names are case-sensitive (age, Age, aGe, agE, AGe, aGE, AgE, and AGE are all different variables).

 - Continue to [Datatype](#datatype) to see the different types of variables.

+- If you have a collection of values in a list, tuple etc. Python allows you to extract the values into variables.
+This is called `unpacking`.

 ```python
 # ----------- Variables Code Block ----------- #